TREASURIES-Prices jump on U.S. GDP growth wobble

 The data stung Wall Street stock prices, which were off nearly 0.70 percent, but encouraged buying of Treasuries on hopes the Fed will delay an interest rate increase.
 The U.S. central bank has kept its short-term rate near zero since December 2008, and most economists at firms that deal directly with the Federal Reserve expect a mid-year hike.

-Late on Friday, Treasury prices briefly gave up some gains as a rise in crude oil prices of 8 percent to about $52 a barrel lifted beaten down energy stocks but rose again as a late sell-off on Wall Street deepened stock losses.
+Late on Friday, Treasury prices gave up some gains as a rise in crude oil prices of 8 percent to about $52 a barrel lifted beaten down energy stocks.

-Late debt trading was very heavy, especially on cash long-dated bonds that were running more twice their recent averages, according to Tradeweb.
+"Yields do remain vulnerable to a bounce in oil," said interest rate strategist Jim Vogel of FTN Financial in Memphis, Tennessee.
+He said if crude rose to $65 a barrel, the five-year note should rise by about 40 basis points.

 * Auto index ends at lowest close in 8 weeks (Adds details, closing prices)